 The Distinguished Service Award (DSA) and Community Service Award (CSA) offers clubs the opportunity to recognize, at the District level, a Kiwanian or community leader for “many hours of service to Kiwanis and the community.”
 And this $150 contribution to the Foundation may come from a club’s service account.
 Read an appeal from the Governor.

 When you award a DSA or a CSA, you…

 - reduce the number of children killed or seriously injured due to preventable injuries;

 - provide scholarships and leadership training to members of our Service Leadership Programs; and

 - award grants to Kiwanis and SLP clubs and divisions throughout the District for community service projects.

-A highlight of the Annual Governor’s Visit to each division/region is the presentation of the Distinguished Service Award.
-The Governor makes a very special and personal presentation to each DSA recipient.
+A highlight of the Annual Governor’s Visit to each division/region is the presentation of the Distinguished Service Award or Community Service Award.
+The Governor makes a very special and personal presentation to each DSA/CSA recipient.
 Club presidents are encouraged to write a short introduction to be read upon presentation.

 History of the Distinguished Service Award

 The DSA was established during the 1991-1992 administrative year as the “Kiwanian of the Year” Award under Past Governor John Roberto.
 Learn more